MaximumOctopus/TableofTablesConsole/README.md

 # TableofTablesConsole
 Console version of Table of Tables

-In developement, first non-alpha release due late August 2022.
+In developement, next alpha version due in July 2024

-Current code is alpha.